 My Best & Worst Moments in Greece

 If you had been following us on Instagram, you would have seen that several things went wrong on our visit to Greece.
-In fact, some things went wrong before we had even arrived in Greece!
+In fact, some things went wrong before we had even arrived in Greece leading us to wonder how on earth this holiday would pan out.
 Usually, we aren’t so unlucky when travelling.
-But beyond all the unfortunate events, there were some incredible, out-of-this-world moments that I am so glad Craig and I got to experience along with friends!
+But, beyond all the unfortunate events, there were some incredible, out-of-this-world moments that I am so glad we got to experience along with friends!
 Here’s a recap of our best as well as our least favourite moments of the trip:

 #6: A Rooftop Dinner at the New Hotel in Athens